deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 can not later compromise your device to decrypt past recorded traffic.
 Just start a LiveChat in a chat group :)

-### Some privacy considerations around IP-addresses
+### A privacy note on IP-addresses

 <img src="../assets/blog/two-faces.jpg" width="140" style="float:right; margin-left:1em;" />
-Once two users have started an app and their devices are P2P-connected, their devices may now know about each other's IP address.
-Delta Chat does not expose this IP address in its user interface anywhere but a *malfeasant* chat partner using a hacked Delta Chat app version, or some extra monitoring tooling, could try to obtain your IP address.
+Delta Chat does not store IP-addresses permanently anywhere and it does not expose IP addresses in the user interface or to web apps.

-However, if an attacker wanted to get your IP address they could also just send you a promising website link and once you tap on it, you may have revealed your IP address.

-If you want to generally protect against your IP leaking to communication partners and sites, we recommend using Tor or a VPN.
+Even the Iroh relay servers do not see the IP addresses that devices advertise to each other (for example, two devices in a local WLAN).

+However, your chat partners may learn about your IP address if they deploy some network monitoring tool or use a modified version of Delta Chat.
-You can also disable the "webxdc realtime" setting in "advanced settings".
+You can disable the "webxdc realtime" setting in "advanced settings".
 Delta Chat will then never attempt any Peer-to-Peer connection with anyone.

-On a last note, Signal also defaults to establishing video calls via P2P channels and gives you an "opt-out" to protect your IP address.
+This is similar to how you can opt into "protect your IP address" in Signal or Whatsapp who by default establish Peer-to-Peer connections for calls between users.

 ## On other implementations, specifications and protocols